 Name Age Position

-Jonathan M. Peacock 60 Chairman of the Board
+Jonathan M. Peacock 62 Chairman of the Board

-Fabian Tenenbaum 44 Chief Executive Officer and Director
+Fabian Tenenbaum 46 Chief Executive Officer and Director

 Naseem Amin, M.D.
-56 Director
+58 Director

 Scott P. Bruder, M.D., Ph.D.
-56 Director
+58 Director

-Mary Ann Cloyd 63 Director
+Mary Ann Cloyd 65 Director

-Jens Luehring 44 Director

-Andre V. Moura 36 Director
+Andre V. Moura 38 Director

-Daniel Tassé 58 Director

-Matthew M. Bennett 46 Director
+Matthew M. Bennett 49 Director

-Ted Wang 51 Director
+Ted Wang 53 Director

+Crispin Teufel 44 Director

 Our Board has reviewed the materiality of any relationship that each of our directors has with Bellerophon Therapeutics, Inc., either directly or indirectly.
 Based upon this review, our Board has determined that the following members of the Board are "independent directors" as defined by The Nasdaq Stock Market: Messrs.
-Luehring, Moura and Bennett, Drs.
+Moura, Bennett and Teufel, Drs.
 Amin, Bruder and Wang and Ms. Cloyd.

 Jonathan M. Peacock has served as the Chairman of our Board since June 2014, and previously served as our Chief Executive Officer and President from June 2014 to November 2016.
-Prior to joining us, Mr. Peacock served as the Chief Financial Officer of Amgen Inc., a biotechnology company, from September 2010 to January 2014.
+Prior to joining us, Mr. Peacock served as the Chief Financial Officer of Amgen Inc., a biotechnology company, from August 2010 to May 2014.
 From November 2005 to September 2010, he served as Chief Financial and Administrative Officer of Novartis Pharmaceuticals AG, the Pharmaceuticals and Biotechnology division of Novartis AG.
 Mr. Peacock was a partner at McKinsey and Company, a global strategy consulting firm, from 1998 to 2005.
 Before that, he was a partner at Price Waterhouse LLP, a global accounting firm (now PricewaterhouseCoopers LLP), from 1993 to 1998.
-Beginning in February 2016, he became the Chairman of Arix Bioscience plc.
-He currently serves on the Board of Avantor, Inc., a Life Sciences and Technology company and served on the Board of Kite Pharma, a biopharmaceutical company, from April 2014 until its sale to Gilead in September of 2017.
+Between February 2016 and April 2020, he served as the Chairman of Arix Bioscience plc, a global venture capital company focused on investing in life sciences.
+He currently serves on the Board of Avantor, Inc., a Life Sciences and Technology company, the board of Genmab A/S, an international biotechnology company, and served on the Board of Kite Pharma, a biopharmaceutical company, from April 2014 until its sale to Gilead in September of 2017.
 Mr. Peacock received an M.A. degree in economics from the University of St. Andrews.
 We believe that Mr. Peacock is qualified to serve on our Board because of his global management experience, his experience as an officer of a public company in our industry and his financial expertise.

 Fabian Tenenbaum has served as our Chief Executive Officer and as a member of our Board since November 2016.
 Prior to then, Mr. Tenenbaum served as our Chief Financial Officer and Chief Business Officer since February 2016.
-Mr. Tenenbaum joined us from Anterios, Inc. a clinical-stage biopharmaceutical company focused on the development of dermatology products, where he served as Chief Financial Officer and Chief Business Officer from October 2014 to February
+Mr. Tenenbaum joined us from Anterios, Inc. a clinical-stage biopharmaceutical company focused on the development of dermatology products, where he served as Chief Financial Officer and Chief Business Officer from October 2014 to February 2016.

-2016.
 Prior to that, Mr. Tenenbaum served as Chief Executive Officer with Syneron Beauty from 2011 to October 2014, and Chief Financial Officer and Executive Vice President of Syneron Medical from May 2007 to 2011.
 Prior to Syneron Medical, Mr. Tenenbaum was Vice President Americas for Radiancy, Inc., from 2002 to 2006, and Director, Commercial Operations and Corporate Development at Sunlight Medical, Inc. from 1999 to 2002.
 Mr. Tenenbaum holds a Bachelor in Medicine (B.Md.) from Ben Gurion University, Israel and an MBA from Columbia Business School.
 We believe that Mr. Tenenbaum is qualified to serve on our Board because of his management and financial expertise, as well as his position as our Chief Executive Officer.